 - Make the dough through step two (chilling in the refrigerator overnight).
-After making the dough, put dried fruit and mixed candied peel in a medium bowl and pour ½ cup hot water mixed with 2 tbsp rum or amaretto over the raisins.
-Soak raisins overnight on the counter.
-Most of the liquid should be absorbed, but drain off any remaining liquid before using.
+After making the dough, put dried fruit and mixed candied peel in a medium bowl and pour vanilla extract and Amaretto over the fruit.
+Mix well, cover, and soak overnight on the counter.

-- Remove the dough from the refrigerator and attach directly to your stand mixer.
-Add raisins, candied orange peel, orange zest, candied lemon peel (if using), and vanilla extract.
+- Remove the dough from the refrigerator and attach directly to your stand mixer (or dump out onto well-floured counter).
+Add soaked fruits.
 Using the dough hook, knead briefly just to distribute add-ins into dough.
-The dough will be sticky.

-- Dump the dough from the bowl to a well-floured surface and smooth into a round ball, adding as much extra flour as needed to smooth out dough.
-Place dough in panettone mold or cake pan* (see notes).
+- Dump the dough from the bowl to a well-floured surface and smooth into a round ball.
+Carefully place dough in panettone mold or cake pan* (see notes).

-- Place mold or cake pan on a baking sheet and cover with plastic wrap.
-Place in a warm, draft-free area until the dough is slightly above panettone mold or cake pan, about 2-3 hours (time will depend on the warmth of your proofing area).
+- Place mold or cake pan on two baking sheets and cover loosely with plastic wrap.
+Place in a warm, draft-free area until the dough has reached the top of the panettone mold or cake pan, about 2-3 hours (time will depend on the warmth of your proofing area).